- Aim of this guidance

 You can apply to the Charity Commission at any time for a waiver of your disqualification.

-If you will be disqualified as a result of the changes coming into effect, you’re not required to apply before the 1 August 2018 but if you don’t, you will not be able to act as a trustee or a senior manager until you have applied for and been granted a waiver.
+If you will be disqualified as a result of the changes coming into effect, you will not be able to act as a trustee or a senior manager until you have applied for and been granted a waiver.

 Types of waiver